Most Great Barrier Reef coral studied this year was bleached

 Prime Minister Scott Morrison’s Liberal Party aims to reduce Australia’s emissions by 26% to 28% below 2005 levels by 2030.

-The opposition Labor Party has promised to reduce emissions by 43% by the end pf the decade.
+The opposition Labor Party has promised to reduce emissions by 43% by the end of the decade.

 Morrison was widely criticized at the U.N. climate conference last November for failing to set a more ambitious target.